right to life of climate deniers, children in poverty, and future

 -- will probably mean premature death for a billion people over the

 next one or two centuries.
 That is true even if global

-emissions fall rapidly in coming years; in the current political
+emissions fall rapidly in coming years and warming is limited to 2°C; in the current

 situation that is unlikely, but we must never stop fighting for it.

 change is the world's biggest human rights issue.
 Moreover, human rights are the most

 would not know that from the public discourse, which often focuses on

 money.
 How much will it cost to reduce emissions?
 How many jobs will be